Are fraudulent orders just a cost of doing business? If so, that cost may be more than it appears at first glance.

 Merchants spend more money on a sale than just the cost of the goods purchased: It costs money to acquire customers, for example, as well as to fulfill orders, accept a credit card payment, and perform manual reviews of orders in an effort to cut down on fraud.

 When fraud is involved, not only does the merchant not receive any money to pay for these typical expenses – there are extra costs that stem from the fraud itself.
-The total cost of fraud includes chargeback fees, for example, as well as the cost of trying to recover the chargeback.
+The total cost of fraud includes chargeback fees, for example, as well as the cost of trying to recover the chargeback abuse.

 What does the total cost of fraud look like?